Coaster Fusion

 Results

 Comparison for height, speed, force and length RMSE between estimated values and literature value.
 The first bracketed value is the RMSE, and N is the population.
 N varies across these plots because literature values may not be available for every ride in the validation dataset.
+The diagonal dotted line is the 1:1 line (not the line of best fit).

-Maximum height estimation has a RMSE of 1.97m, with a standard deviation of 3.77m.
+Maximum height estimation has a RMSE of 4.54m, with a standard deviation of 2.07m.
 In the best case scenario, one can expect much less than a meter difference between the estimated maximum height and the literature value.
 The worst case scenario can possibly be attributed to the difference in definition of height — The Coaster Fusion algorithm defines height as the difference between the lowest and highest point of the track, regardless of where the ground level is.
 However, this may not be the case for literature values.

 This is the distribution of the Horizontal Shape Matching Score.